SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 The body of the request should be of type **multipart/form-data** and must contain

 - a key of type **File** with name **file**.
-The value is the catalog item installation file, supported types are a DataMiner Protocol package (.dmprotocol) or a DataMiner Application package (.dmapplication)
+The value is the Catalog item installation file, supported types are a DataMiner Protocol package (.dmprotocol) or a DataMiner Application package (.dmapplication)

 - a key of type **Text** with name **versionNumber**.
 The value is the version number you want to register.